How to Get an Oregon CCB License

 The Responsible Managing Individual (RMI)

 Every CCB license requires a designated Responsible Managing Individual (RMI) - the qualified person who passed the CCB exam and is accountable for the business's construction law compliance.
-Understanding the RMI role is critical before applying.

 - The RMI must be an owner, partner, officer, or employee of the business